crf8472/libarcstk/CODING.md

 # Formatting

-- Use spaces, not tabs
+- Use tabs not spaces for indenting
-- 1 indent step is 4 spaces.
+- 1 indent step is 1 tab = 4 spaces.
 - Put opening and closing curly braces (``{`` and ``}``) on the next line.
 - There is no space after the opening parenthesis ``(`` and no space before the closing parenthesis ``)``.